metagenomics/denbi-nanopore-training/docs/polishing/medaka/medaka.rst

 Polishing with medaka
 -----------------------

-medaka is a tool to create a consensus sequence of nanopore sequencing data.
+Medaka is a tool to create a consensus sequence of nanopore sequencing data.
 This task is performed using neural networks applied a pileup of individual sequencing reads against a draft assembly.
 It outperforms graph-based methods operating on basecalled data, and can be competitive with state-of-the-art signal-based methods whilst being much faster.

+In earlier courses, we used nanopolish for polishing but it is outperformed by medaka in both runtime and accuracy.

 As input medaka accepts reads in either a .fasta or a .fastq file.
 It requires a draft assembly as a .fasta.